Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 Although the browser experience offers many advantages, File Explorer is crucial for successful OneDrive adoption.
 For many years, business users worked with their content within File Explorer.

 For some users, being forced to work from the browser is a step too far.
 I encountered this issue in multiple adoption workshops and training sessions.
-I highly recommend implementing OneDrive Files On-Demand, a powerful feature that’s great for increasing OneDrive adoption.
+I highly recommend promoting OneDrive Files On-Demand, a powerful feature that’s great for increasing OneDrive adoption.

 Let’s take a look:

-• White circle with a green checkmark.
-When you open an online-only file, it downloads to your device and becomes locally available.
+• White circle with a green checkmark: When you open an online-only file, it downloads to your device and becomes locally available.
 You can open a locally available file anytime, even without internet access.
 If you need more space, you can change the file back to online only.
 Just right-click the file and select Free up space.

 The business user decides which files he or she wants to have accessible with just one click: